 - Reduces both muzzle rise and side blast

 - Creates nearly zero muzzle flash

 - Built out of alloy steel for good durability

 - Noise from each shot fired will be much louder due to the compensator

-The DC-1 utilizes a twin top port design, which works by redirecting the gases from the bore upwards to keep rearward movement from your AR-15 mitigated.
-It has a bead blasted finish, and measures just over two inches long.
+The DC-1 utilizes a twin top port design, which works by redirecting the gases from the bore upwards to keep the rearward movement from your AR-15 mitigated.
+It has a bead-blasted finish and measures just over two inches long.